-political organization for the Nisenan was the autonomous tribelet, 50 a territory-holding group of one or more associated villages and smaller temporary encampments.
+The Nisenan, who with the Maidu and Konkow form a subgroup of the California Penutian linguistic family, are often referred to in the literature as Southern Maidu.
+The basic unit of political organization for the Nisenan was the autonomous tribelet, a territory-holding group of one or more associated villages and smaller temporary encampments.
 The tribelet fell under the jurisdiction of a headman, whose leadership role was limited to times of major decision-making, group hunts, and ceremonies.
 The village or community group ranged from small extended families of one to two dozen people to large villages comprised of several families numbering over 500.
-51 Village houses were commonly semi-subterranean, domeshaped structures covered with earth, tule, or grasses.
-Most villages had an acorn granary and a sweathouse; dance houses (kum) were located in major villages.
-52
+Village houses were commonly semi-subterranean, dome-